Past Research Areas

 |Screenshot of the current prototype of memoSlice.|

-High-performance computing applications ought to make best use of the available computing resources.
-Understanding the applications’ performance behaviour is thus key in optimizing them.
+High-performance computing applications ought to make the best use of the available computing resources.
+Understanding the applications’ performance behavior is thus key in optimizing them.
 Surprisingly, modern performance analysis tools often leave the analyst with gigabytes of data for manual evaluation.
 To overcome this, we have developed new techniques and tools for performance visualization and analysis in the joint project “Scalable Tools for the Analysis and Optimization of Energy Consumption in HPC”.
-Together with our partners from academ-ia and industry we have enabled developers to evaluate and eventually optimize the perfor-mance and energy consumption of their parallel applications.
+Together with our partners from academia and industry, we have enabled developers to evaluate and eventually optimize the performance and energy consumption of their parallel applications.

-Finding performance bottlenecks in performance data from millions of threads is as difficult a task as looking for a needle in a hay stack.
-Fortunately, the spectra of the data reveal traces of the said needle: views on the data that very likely reveal performance bottlenecks can be au-tomatically detected.
-These are then visualized in a 3D view where an analyst can navigate, slice and filter the data to gain further insight into an application’s behaviour.
+Finding performance bottlenecks in performance data from millions of threads is as difficult a task as looking for a needle in a haystack.
+Fortunately, the spectra of the data reveal traces of the said needle: views on the data that very likely reveal performance bottlenecks can be automatically detected.
+These are then visualized in a 3D view where an analyst can navigate, slice, and filter the data to gain further insight into an application’s behavior.
 Once a relevant view has been found, automatic correlation analysis helps tracking performance bottlenecks through the complete data set.
-Exploiting the frequency domain allows for filtering-out known sub-phenomena in order to provide new insights.
+Exploiting the frequency domain allows for filtering out known sub-phenomena in order to provide new insights.

 Performance analysts typically understand visualizations of performance data that has been mapped to the internal layout of a supercomputer.
 Domain experts that created the simulations to be optimized, however, may find such visualizations hard to read.
 In order to help them identify causes for performance bottlenecks, we have developed techniques to map the data back onto the simulated geometry and visualize it along with additional statistics.
 That way, performance phenomena can be easily related, for instance, to an inappropriate distribution of the domain across the available computing resources.

-The tool allows to visualize current calcium concentrations for all simulated brain regions which resembles electrical activity.
+The tool allows visualizing current calcium concentrations for all simulated brain regions which resemble electrical activity.
 In addition, it plots each regions’ connectivity count.
-The parameter steering accounts for the speed at which new synapses can be formed or old ones deleted, general commands to the neural network solver, e.g., to start or pause the simulation, and finally the minimum calcium concentration that a region should acquire in the simulation model.
+The parameter steering accounts for the speed at which new synapses can be formed or old ones deleted, general commands to the neural network solver, e.g., to start or pause the simulation, and finally, the minimum calcium concentration that a region should acquire in the simulation model.